Alice Wynekoop: Child adoption

 Child adoption was a frequent topic of Wynekoop's lectures.
-By way of example she and her husband adopted an infant, Mary Louise, in 1909 when the infant was three months old, because it was Wynekoop's "duty toward the race to do so."
-At the 1910 Mothers' Congress, Wynekoop asserted that "'He who adopts a child does more good than Rockefeller, Carnegie, or even Florence Nightingale.'"
-Her adoption of Mary Louise, she said, showed how a busy person— in her case, a doctor, professor, homemaker, and mother— could make room in her life for an additional child whose "hereditary faults" were unknown but could become "a fine woman" when entrusted to a "wholesome environment and general moral training."
+By way of example she and her husband adopted an infant, Mary Louise, in 1909 when the infant was three months old, because it was Wynekoop's "duty toward the race to do so".
+At the 1910 Mothers' Congress, Wynekoop asserted that "He who adopts a child does more good than Rockefeller, Carnegie, or even Florence Nightingale."
+Her adoption of Mary Louise, she said, showed how a busy person—in her case, a doctor, professor, homemaker, and mother—could make room in her life for an additional child whose "hereditary faults" were unknown but could become "a fine woman" when entrusted to a "wholesome environment and general moral training".
 Adoption meets a heart-felt need, she concluded, to take in a needy world.

 At a West End Mothers' council meeting a year later in 1911, Wynekoop stated that adoption "is a broadly humane act toward the little waif of a child."
 She added that more than one child in a family is essential because "the first child is so largely a matter of experiment" and the lessons learned could be applied to the younger siblings who came along.
-Additionally, she believed that multiple children assured that the one child wouldn't be pampered and that parents would not be left desolate if something would happen to the first.
+Additionally, she believed that multiple children assured that the one child would not be pampered and that parents would not be left desolate if something would happen to the first.

 Wynekoop's advocacy for adoption became more controversial when she asserted at the 1912 Congress that "Every single man or woman who earns $20 a week or more should adopt a baby."
-Responses in a subsequent telephone poll of bachelors included everything from "'don't-call-me-up-again-about-that-silly-rot'" to concern for who would care for the baby while the bachelor was at work.
+Responses in a subsequent telephone poll of bachelors included everything from "don't-call-me-up-again-about-that-silly-rot" to concern for who would care for the baby while the bachelor was at work.
 Within a few months, however, her argument had inspired three bachelors to adopt.
 Overall her conviction was something of a bombshell, however, because twenty years later several papers were still talking about it.
-The Santa Fe column, "Jabs in the Solar Plexus," described Wynekoop's 1912 assertion as "shocking".
-"That advice," it said, "would have seemed to impose a particular hardship on a man."
+The Santa Fe column "Jabs in the Solar Plexus" described Wynekoop's 1912 assertion as "shocking".
+"That advice", it said, "would have seemed to impose a particular hardship on a man."